gyscos/rest-proxy/README.md

 to your local REST server.

 This is similar to `ssh -R`, but is simpler to use in some way:
-* It only requires ssh access to start the server
+* It only requires ssh access when you start the server, not after that.
 * It can dispatch calls to multiple clients from the same server port

 ## Tutorial